 Entity Inherits from Description AdminDomain Domain A collection of actors that can be assigned with administrative roles and privileges to services via policies.
 An AdminDomain manages services that can be geographically distributed, nevertheless a primary location should be identified.
 Inherited Property Туре Mult.
-Unit Description ID [key] URI 1 A global unique ID Name String 01 Human-readable name Description String 01 A description of the domain WWW URI The URL identifying a web page with more information about the domain OtherInfo String Placeholder to publish info that does not fit in any other attribute.
-Free-form string, comma-separated tags, (name, value ) pair are example of syntax Property Type Mult.
+Unit Description ID [key] URI 1 A global unique ID Comment [SA5]: Add recommendation from Name String 01 Human-readable name Stephen Burke mentioned document Description String 01 A description of the domain WWW URI The URL identifying a web page with more information about the domain OtherInfo String Placeholder to publish info that does not fit in any other attribute.
+Free-form string, comma-separated tags, (name, value) pair are example of syntax Property Туре Mult.
 Unit Description Distributed Boolean 01 True if the services managed by the admindomain are considered geographically distributed by the administrators themselves Owner String Owner of the managed resources